1984 - Steve Taylor Jumped Off the Stage and Broke His Ankle During a Performance at the Cornerstone Festival in Grayslake, Illinois

 1908 - SOS Was Adopted as the International Distress Signal

-1920 - Washington Senators Pitcher, Walter Johnson Pitched a No-Hitter Against the Boston Red Sox
+1920 - Washington Senators Pitcher Walter Johnson Pitched a No-Hitter Against the Boston Red Sox

 Catcher: Val Picinich

-1951 - Cleveland Indians Pitcher, Bob Feller Pitched a No-Hitter Against the Detroit Tigers
+1951 - Cleveland Indians Pitcher Bob Feller Pitched a No-Hitter Against the Detroit Tigers

 Catcher: Jim Hegan

-Hegan Caught 3 No-Hitters During His Career
+* Hegan Caught 3 Career No-Hitters

 1963 - ZIP Codes Were Introduced For the First Time in United States Mail